zulucmd/zulu/shell_completions.md

 # Generating shell completions

-Cobra can generate shell completions for multiple shells.
+Zulu can generate shell completions for multiple shells.
 The currently supported shells are:
 - Bash
 - Zsh
 - fish
 - PowerShell

-Cobra will automatically provide your program with a fully functional `completion` command, similarly to how it provides the `help` command.
+Zulu will automatically provide your program with a fully functional `completion` command, similarly to how it provides the `help` command.

 ## Creating your own completion command